riodrwn/riodrwn.github.io/index.md

 published: true
 ---

-I’m Rio Darmawan, I am a security consultant currently working at [PT.
-Mitra Integrasi Informatika](https://www.mii.co.id/) At my job, I do penetration testing (web apps/mobile apps) and vulnerability Assesment on client companies.
-I interest to Information Security, Penetration Testing, and Capture The Flag(CTF).
+I am Rio Darmawan, a security consultant currently working at [PT.
+Mitra Integrasi Informatika](https://www.mii.co.id/).
+In my job, I conduct penetration testing on web and mobile applications, as well as vulnerability assessments for clients.
+My interests include information security, penetration testing, and Capture The Flag (CTF).

-I like to contribute in finding vulnerability in an open source plugin. and i also got CVE for what i have finding, you can see it in CVE Archive tab.

-for now, I still have a lot to learn about cybersecurity. if you have questions or interesting discussions about cybersecurity. do not hesitate to contact me via email / my social media.
+I enjoy contributing to finding vulnerabilities in open-source plugins and have received a CVE for my findings, which can be seen in the CVE Archive tab.
+Despite my experience, I still have much to learn in the field of cybersecurity.
+If you have any questions or interesting discussions about cybersecurity, please do not hesitate to reach out to me via email or social media.

 ### Also, check out: